ilia-p/11_duplicates/README.md

 The script explore a directory and returns duplicate files with their path.
-You just need to input a path to a folder (like "C:\Users\HFLabs\Downloads") after launching and program will show duplicate file
+You just need to input a path to a folder (like "C:\Users\HFLabs\Downloads") after launching and program will show duplicate files.

 For instance, a result of script executing may be as follows: